Kenny Payne

-Kenneth Victor Payne (born November 25, 1966) is an American college basketball coach and former player who is currently the associate head coach for the Arkansas Razorbacks.
+Kenneth Victor Payne (born November 25, 1966) is an American college basketball coach and former player who is currently the associate head coach at the University of Arkansas.
 Previously, he was the head coach at the University of Louisville.
 Prior to being hired at Louisville, Payne spent two seasons as an assistant coach with the New York Knicks of the National Basketball Association (NBA).
 A and 195 lb small forward, Payne played college basketball at Louisville and was a member of the 1986 NCAA championship squad.
 He was selected by the Philadelphia 76ers with the 19th pick of the 1989 NBA draft.

 Playing career

 Payne played for the University of Louisville from 1986 to 1989, winning a national title as a freshman in a victory over Duke.
 As a starter his last two years at Louisville, he averaged 10.7 points and 5 rebounds as junior, and 14.5 points and 5.7 rebounds as senior, while shooting 51% from the field, including 43% on 3-pointers.
 His last season, Louisville won the Metro Conference tournament and was rated 12th in the final poll and the team made it to the Sweet 16.

 In four NBA seasons from to for the Philadelphia 76ers, he averaged 3.5 points and 1.2 rebounds per game.
 He was waived by the team in January 1993 because the GM did not think that he would be part of the regular rotation anymore to save $250,000 from being paid to him.
 He also played professionally overseas in Italy, Japan, Brazil, the Philippines, Cyprus, China, Argentina and Australia.
 Following his NBA stint, Payne played one season in the Continental Basketball Association (CBA) in 1993–94, averaging 16.3 points and 6.3 rebounds per game for the Tri-City Chinook.